thelindr/product-page/README.md

 ## Iterate over the data

-In the `product.json`file there's an array of prodcuts in a json format –– Javascript objects.
-This is the data you will be using to fill you product listing.
+In the `product.json`file there's an `array` of prodcuts in a json format –– Javascript objects.
+This is the data you will be using to fill your product listing.

 You're task is to iterate over the array and create and render one component for each product.
 Every product listing should have the following data rendered: